neovim/neovim/README.md

 Known not to work:

-* CodeLLDB.
-This doesn't work because it requires unique logic to launch the server, and it uses TCP/IP rather than standard streams.
 * Java Debug Server.
 This doesn't work (yet) because it runs as a jdt.ls plugin.
   Support for this may be added in conjunction with [ycmd][], but this architecture is incredibly complex and vastly different from any other.